 St. Peter’s Basilica is usually not accessible on Wednesday mornings, when the papal audience is held in St. Peter’s Square, and during papal masses.

 The dome was designed by Michelangelo.
 Unfortunately, he did not live to see the completion.
-The entrance to the dome is on the right side of St. Peter’s Basilica, above the visitor center.
+The elevator to the dome is in St. Peter’s Basilica on the left.
+The ticket office is in the vestibule on the left side under the equestrian statue of Charlemagne.

 To visit the dome, you can either take the elevator to the roof of St. Peter’s Basilica or walk up 231 steps.
 The ascent to the dome takes another 320 steps.